 Like most things, this is all about balance and is not a yes/no/black/white topic.

-- Please be sure to follow the recommended proportions/amounts in Dr. Dressler’s diet.
-Don’t go overboard on any ingredient — five pounds of brussels sprouts at a time is not good … even though they are on the “ok” list.
+- Follow the recommended proportions/amounts in Dr. Dressler’s diet.
+Don’t go overboard on any ingredient in the yes list below.
+Five pounds of Brussels sprouts at a time is not good … even though they are on the “ok” list.

-- These tips were compiled by researching several human-food resources for histamine-restricted diets, and screening it against the highest recommended foods for dogs with cancer.
-Keep in mind that dogs and humans share many similarities physiologically, and dogs are the preferred test subjects for human cancer research.
+- This list comes from human-food resources.
+The lists below were compiled by researching several human-food resources for histamine-restricted diets.
+Then, we screened those lists against the highest recommended foods for dogs with cancer.
+Why?
+Because dogs and humans share many similarities physiologically, and dogs are the preferred test subjects for human cancer research.
+What helps us in our diet usually helps them in their diet when it comes to cancer.
 Some of these sources are The Histamine and Tyramine Restricted Diet, and The Histamine Restricted Diet.

 All Fermented Foods